yupeshekhonov/addresses_docs/docs.md

 #### crossAccountId

-This method checks whether a passed argument is a valid Cross Account Id object.
+This method checks whether a specified argument is a valid Cross Account Id object.

 ``` ts
 crossAccountId: (obj: any) => obj is CrossAccountId